clevelandmusicco/HothouseExamples/src/BasicFlanger/README.md

 ## Description

 A literal port of the [petal/flanger example from DaisyExamples](https://github.com/electro-smith/DaisyExamples/tree/master/petal/flanger).
 Knobs, switches, and pins are directly accessed without enums, so look at `hothouse.h` if you want to decipher the mappings.
 Parameters are not used; the `.Process()` function on knobs defaults to a 0.0f -> 1.0f range.
-And, yes, that's a bitwise XOR being used to toggle the bypass state. :neckbeard:
+And, yes, that's a bitwise XOR being used to toggle the bypass state.

 > [!WARNING]
-> It's fair to call this code 'obfuscated', but it's been left as-is for ... posterity?
+> It's probably fair to call this code 'obfuscated', but it's been left as-is.
 Sounds great in any case.

 ### Controls